JakubFranek/Kapytal/docs/glossary.md

 + Asset Type
   + used for calculating and visualizing how much net worth within selected Account Items consists of money denominated in specific [Currencies](#currency-) or money tied up in specific [Securities](#security-)
 + Time
-  + used for visualizing the time evolution of selected Account Items
+  + used for visualizing the time evolution of the balance of selected Account Items

 ---

 ### Path

 In Kapytal, items in tree-like hierarchies ([Account Items](#account-item) or [Categories](#category-)) are identified by their path.
-The path string consists of item names separated by slashes, starting from root item: `Grandparent Name/Parent Name/Item Name`.
+The path string consists of item names separated by slashes, starting from root item: `Grandparent/Parent/Child`.

 ---